srk-ullagallu/notes/running/rk8s.md

 What makes k8s makes better than docker swarm k8s intriduces a POD

+docker has good ecosystem  at making containers containers are ephemeral containers life are short once container deleted we lost everything ip,storage

+pods has ip irrecpective of nof containers k8s has built in DNS server

 # 8-8-2024
+orchestrator  tells do that agent can take instructions and follow it

 In pod N/W and Storage are sharable where as in containers are different

 Discovery is quite challenge in container world but pod makes very easy the 2 containers communicate each other via localhost but in containers you're depends on external n/w latency higher

+pod belongs to same rs
+always maintain unique labels

+some objects in the k8s are namepsace level objects some or cluster level objects

+crashloop back = container is dead again same container was restarted again and agian

 [kubectl|helm|terraform|ansible|jenkins|k9s] ---> all are client [Kube|API|Server]